 Our firm is committed to pro bono work on behalf of indigent clients.
 Our lawyers volunteer our legal services in a wide range of areas, with the same skill and diligence that define our representation of paying clients.
 Partners and associates participate, and the firm fully commits its support services and other resources.
-The American Lawyer has cited Spears & Imes as one of five "small sized" but "big hearted" litigation boutique firms that, despite their size, are "still making pro bono contributions."
-Am Law highlighted the firm's involvement in representing two Guantanamo Bay detainees in habeas corpus proceedings in federal court.
+The American Lawyer has cited Spears & Imes as one of several “small sized” but “big hearted” litigation boutique firms that, despite their size, are “still making pro bono contributions.”
+Am Law highlighted the firm’s involvement in representing two Guantanamo Bay detainees in habeas corpus proceedings in federal court.

 Our lawyers also regularly represent indigent defendants in criminal cases pending in the Southern District of New York, pursuant to the Criminal Justice Act.
 These representations typically begin with the client’s arrest and continue through sentencing.
 Our younger lawyers obtain hands-on experience working with incarcerated clients; litigating discovery, suppression, and sentencing issues; and making oral arguments in federal court.

-Recent pro bono matters include:
+The firm’s pro bono matters include:

 - Our representation of the Women’s Refugee Commission as an amicus curiae in support of a natural mother whose child was adopted over her objection while she was incarcerated after an immigration raid on a plant where she worked.
 This matter, In re Adoption of C.M.B.R., was an important case before the Supreme Court of Missouri that involved the parental rights of undocumented immigrants and implicated the intersection of federal immigration law and state family law.